reevoo/docs/reevoo_architecture.md

 To monitor the _availability_ of your application, use [Pingdom](https://www.pingdom.com).

 To monitor the _functionality_ of your application, i.e. job queues, event streams, cache hits etc. etc. then use [Datadog](http://www.datadoghq.com)

+Note, we also use [sysdig](https://sysdig.com/) to monitor server level behaviour, and [Sensu](https://sensuapp.org/) on legacy servers

 ---------